5 Best Beginner Drone with Camera

 For instance, it can beam HD footage or 5MP stills to your phone within 100 meters.

-The app records the footage and stills; what’s more, the data link between the phone and drone can show the battery percentage.
+The app records the footage and stills; what’s more, the data link between the phone and the drone can show the battery percentage.

 Key features include: